Tin Bigha Corridor: Etymology

 Tin is the word for the numeral "three" in Bengali, and bigha is a unit of area ranging from 1500 to 6,771 m2.

 Access to corridor

-The corridor was previously open for 12 daylight hours only, causing great hardships for the inhabitants of the enclave, given the fact that the enclave has no hospitals or law enforcement facilities.
+The corridor was previously open for 12 daylight hours only, causing great hardships for the inhabitants of the enclave, given that the enclave had no hospitals or law enforcement facilities.

 Following a treaty signed by the Prime Ministers of India and Bangladesh on 6 September 2011 in Dhaka, it was agreed that the corridor would be open for 24 hours for Bangladeshis in the enclave to access the mainland.

 The corridor was officially declared open by the Bangladesh Premier Sheikh Hasina on 19 October 2011.

 Infrastructure

 Until recently, the enclaves had no hospitals or colleges.
-Bangladesh Premier Sheikh Hasina inaugurated a ten-bed Dahagram Hospital and the Dahagram Union Parishad Complex on 19 October 2011.
+Former Bangladesh Prime Minister Sheikh Hasina inaugurated a ten-bed Dahagram Hospital and the Dahagram Union Parishad Complex on 19 October 2011.